neilchaudhuri/vidya-website/content/blog/the-business-case-for-functional-programming.md

 That shopping cart bug should be caught by tests, but most software engineers look at unit and integration testing like [flossing](https://www.dentalassociates.com/application/files/4214/7760/0003/flossing-is-beneficial-1.jpg).
 They get why it's necessary, but they don't really look forward to it.
-The consequences of this mentality become especially problematic when executives enable it.
+The consequences of this mentality become especially problematic when leadership enables it.
 Testing takes so long that they are satisfied with a few token tests.
 If [agile](/categories/agile) safeguards aren't in place, the result is illusory productivity--a bunch of alpha- and beta-quality features whose quick delivery might impress unsuspecting clients but will demand fixes later that are orders of magnitude more expensive.